MBUDA-BRANICE-NJIRA/MBUDA-BRANICE-NJIRA/README.md

-# Hi there, I'm Mbuda Branice Njira! 👋
+# Hi, I'm Mbuda Branice Njira! 👋
 ![Animated Coding](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

-## 🚀 About Me
+##About Me

 I'm a passionate full-stack developer with a love for clean code and innovative solutions.
 My journey in tech is fueled by curiosity and the desire to create meaningful applications.

-- 🔭 Currently working on: Next-generation web applications
+- 🔭 Currently working on: School-System web applications
-- 🌱 Learning: Advanced cloud architectures & AI integration
+- 🌱 Learning: PHP
 - 💬 Ask me about: Web development, system design, or career growth
 - ⚡ Fun fact: I consider debugging my superpower - every error is a puzzle to solve! 🧩